tomlobato/db_facet/README.md

 # db_facet

 db_facet is a collection os classes to crawls into a database and generates a Hash structure representing the data and its entity relations (DbSpider).

-The Hash structure can be read by DbSpiderWeaver to insert data into the database again.
+The Hash structure can be read by DbSpiderWeaver to insert the data into the database again.

+Common usages would be to export and import an account, or build a fresh account by cloning an existing one.

 ## Installation